What is 100WWCALBANY?

 100 Women Who Care Albany is an organization of women who share a common desire to give back to their local community.
 Individually, each member commits to donate $100 per quarter ($400 annually) to support non-profit groups in our community.
 The original 100 Women Who Care was started in Jackson, Michigan in 2006.
 More than 350 chapters have spread throughout communities in the United States and across the globe.

 Which organizations may be considered by 100WWCALBANY?

-Nominations must have 501(c)(3) agency status and be willing to designate the funds for use locally.
+Nominations must have 501(c)(3) non-profit tax exempt status and be willing to designate the funds for use locally.
 Recipients must agree not to solicit members or share names or other information about 100 Women Who Care Albany members.
-The organization cannot have a religious or political component.
-National organization are only eligible if the funds will be used in the Capital District (Albany, Schenectady and Rensselaer counties).
+Organizations may not be a religious or political entity.
+We do not fund projects related to partisan politics or elections nor do we fund religious organizations however donations may be made to support non-religious programs provided through these organizations.
+National organization are only eligible if the funds will be used exclusively in the Capital District (Albany, Schenectady and Rensselaer counties).
 Learn more here.